Liz Nield, MBA – CEO

 James Knott, B.Sc. – Project Manager

-James’ specialty is strategic planning, and he brings a disciplined and practical approach to the projects he manages and processes he designs.
+As an adept project manager, James brings a disciplined and practical approach to the projects he manages and processes he designs.
 James believes that for projects and initiatives to be truly transformational, communities need to be involved throughout, and he thoughtfully designs processes in such a way as to facilitate meaningful and broad engagement.
-His effectiveness and passion for this is evidenced by the reach achieved in many of the projects he has worked on in Ontario and beyond.
-James effectively manages and coordinates all aspects of engagement and consultation, including the synthesis and reporting of large volumes of public and stakeholder feedback.
+His specialty lies in managing and coordinating all aspects of engagement and consultation, including the synthesis and reporting of large volumes of public and stakeholder feedback.
+In addition to his project management skills, James also has a strong understanding of how to design the systems and frameworks necessary to coordinate meaningful progress reporting on the implementation of multi-agency/multi-department plans and strategies.

 Joanna Milner - Office Manager